Roles in Rocket.Chat

 Let’s look at the roles for each category.

-A Rocket.Chat administrator has the admin role with the Global scope, which gives full access to the entire Rocket.Chat workspace.
-Users with this role can manage both workspace administration and omnichannel settings.
-By default, the first user who registers and logs into the workspace has the admin role.
+A Rocket.Chat administrator has the admin role with Global scope, granting full access to the entire workspace.
+Admins can manage both workspace administration and omnichannel settings.
+The first user who registers and logs into a new workspace is automatically assigned the admin role.

 Role